SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/web-apps.md

 **Traffic Over Time (Outlier).** Shows the traffic and any outliers in an outlier chart on a timeline for the last 24 hours.

-### Azure Web Apps - Traffic Insights - Content and Client Platform
+### Traffic Insights - Content and Client Platform
-30

-31

 **Media Types Requested Over Time.** Displays media types requested over time by count in a line chart on a timeline in the last three hours.